RALIST/game/Wasteland Chronicles.md

 Determined by Endurance.
 Represents the character's overall health and ability to withstand damage.
 #### Action Points (AP)
 Determined by Agility.
 Used to perform actions in combat, such as attacking, moving, or using items.

 #### Carrying Capacity
 Determined by Strength.
 Limits the amount of weight the character can carry.
 #### Healing Rate
-Influences how quickly the character recovers health points (HP) over time.
+**Influences how quickly the character recovers health points (HP) over time.**
-Affected by Endurance and the Medicine skill.
+> Affected by Endurance and the Medicine skill.
-Can be further increased by perks, consumables, and medical facilities within settlements.
+>Can be further increased by perks, consumables, and medical facilities within settlements.
 The recovery rate being significantly higher when the character is resting in their house.

+- Base healing rate is **1 HP per minute**.
+- Endurance increases healing rate by **0.1 HP per minute per point**.
+- Medicine skill increases healing rate by **5% per skill level**.
+- Perks, consumables, and medical facilities can further increase healing rate.
 #### Critical Chance
 Represents the chance to land a critical hit in combat, dealing increased damage.
 Affected by Luck and specific combat skills (e.g., Sniper perk for ranged weapons).